What is Aikido?

 In addition to the Senshusei Course, a number of other Uchi Deshi and specialized training programs have arisen in recent years.
 For example, Shihan Tsuneo Ando and other high level instructors have travelled all over the world teaching seminars and clinics at Yoshinkan dojos.

-The Fox Valley Yoshinkai Aikido Club was officially given the name "Meishinkan Dojo" by Tsutomu Chida Sensei, 8th Degree Black Belt and then head of the Yoshinkan Hombu (Headquarters) Dojo in Tokyo, Japan.
+The Fox Valley Yoshinkai Aikido Club was officially given the name "Meishinkan Dojo" by Tsutomu Chida Sensei, 8th Degree Black Belt and then head of the Yoshinkan Hombu (Headquarters) Dojo in Tokyo, Japan on February 11, 1999.
 The name loosely translates to "the house of the giving spirit".
 Chida Sensei chose this name because the club's first class was for special needs youth in addition to Sensei Kevin Bradley’s welcoming spirit.

 The club maintains an open attitude; welcoming practitioners from any style who are interested in learning more about Yoshinkan Aikido.
 Our only requirement is that individuals come with a willingness to learn.